-Something we discovered early on was a neighbour’s wonderful daily messages.
-On Twitter @peckhambird, lots of great words.
+A brilliant discovery early on was a neighbour’s wonderful daily messages.

-Each day we’d walk past to see the current offering.
+Each day we’d be treated to a new offering.

 Just 2 train stops from London Bridge station, Peckham was a great place to spend the week.
 Sure, it is a bit rough in parts, but we always felt safe day and night, and it was really fascinating to walk around the High Street within the cultural hype.
 Peckham has a lot going for it.